zhz92/QA_Deliverable2_David/README.md

 3. One of the test, called VisitorTest.java, I got failure in the test of its method, getCurrentVisitorInfo.
 The test result indicates that java.lang.nullpointerexception.
 After talking to instrutor, I change the test code to when(mockVisitor.getVisitorType(any(int.class))).thenReturn("Blogger"), then works well; Looks like the mockVisitor.getVisitorType(1) does not mock for each iteration.

+4. I have tested my bulid in travis-ci, the link is https://travis-ci.org/zhz92/QA_Deliverable2_David

 Finally, I want to thank my instructor Dustin Iser for your hard working.
 Thank you for looking at my code piece by piece and sending me feedback in the middle of night.
 There is no execuse for me not to learn hard.
 Really appreciate you help on this.